Lionel Electric Trains Identification Guide Sub-Title

 Lionel Trains Banjo Signal No. 140

-Lionel Trains Banjo Signal No. 140The Banjo Signal No. 140 would move the arm "STOP" sign back and forth across the RED light as a train passed by.
+Lionel Trains Banjo Signal No. 140The Banjo Signal No. 140 would move the arm "STOP" sign back and forth across the RED L53R light as a train passed by.
 This was accomplished with the use of a vibrating drum that rotated when current was applied from accessory voltage and this was activated from the weight of the train going over a No. 145C Contact that was placed beneath the track.
-This signal was available from 1954 until 1966, and there are no known variations.
+This signal was available from 1954 until 1966.

-An identical Banjo Signal was produced in 1970-84 by MPC (No. 2140), so collectors should check the bottom of this tower to see if it has the following inscription:
+An identical Banjo Signal was produced in 1970-84 by MPC (No. 2140), so collectors should check the bottom of this signal to see if it has the following inscription:

 spacer